Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Coasters & Home Decor

-Coasters are the sleeper hit of nerikomi work - huge flat area, excellent pattern visibility, and strong gift-market appeal.
+Coasters are the sleeper hit of nerikomi work.
+Large flat area, strong pattern visibility, and reliable gift-market appeal.

 - Method: Tile cane slices edge-to-edge on a slab, then cut coaster shapes